-Mark Sauer hosts KPBS Roundtable, a lively discussion of the week's top stories.
-Local journalists join Sauer to provide insight into how these stories affect residents of the San Diego region.
+A lively discussion of the week's top stories.
+Local journalists join KPBS to provide insight into how these stories affect residents of the San Diego region.
+New episodes every Friday.

 A KPBS Explore series taking listeners on a journey through the lives and discoveries of San Diego's raddest scientists — researchers pushing the frontiers of human knowledge.
 Hosted and produced by Margot Wohl.